 Superior mesenteric artery stenosis... significant or not?

-An 82 year old female was referred for a standard abdominal ultrasound to investigate upper abdominal pain after ingestion of food.
+Upper abdominal pain after ingestion of food.
 The patient revealed that the pain was in the middle of the abdomen, severe, that she could not stand the thought of eating and had lost a substantial amount of weight.
-She was not diabetic or a smoker but had high blood pressure and cholesterol, which were both medicated.
+She was not diabetic nor a smoker but had high blood pressure and cholesterol, which were both medicated.

 Loading Stack -